 Mastery-based education focuses on one of the oldest teaching methods: apprenticeship.
 It’s a method where trusted adults help students work towards mastery of specific skills, knowledge, and habits described in the Mastery Standards.

 At the Mastery School of Hawken, we rely on the discoveries and insights of cognitive neuroscience to inform our approach to teaching and learning rather than the inherited traditions of the factory model of the 19th century.
 We’ve discovered that putting research into practice makes school not only more purposeful, but also more engaging and fun.

-Learning endures when students are emotionally, psychologically, and intellectually engaged and when they feel safe, seen, and supported.
-Students who build on strengths rather than focusing on deficits end up with deeper and more enduring learning.
+Research supports the notion that learning endures when students are emotionally, psychologically, and intellectually engaged and when they feel safe, seen, and supported.
+Guiding students to build on strengths rather than focusing on deficits results in deeper and more enduring learning.
 (Lopez and Louis